Leadership Thought #339 – Use Your Time Well

 - Take a full lunch break every day – it gives your body and brain the ability to relax and recharge in the middle of the day

-- Forget the “open door” policy or at least minimize it – Everyone is better at focusing when they minimize distractions and people will find you if they truly need to
+- Forget the “open door” policy, or at least minimize it.
+Everyone is better at focusing when they reduce distractions, and people will find you if they genuinely need to

 - Don’t give the impression that you are always accessible and instantly responsive

-- Create boundaries such as not working after a certain time of day and not staying up too late if you must work the next day
+- Create boundaries such as not working after a specific time of day and not staying up too late if you must work the next day

 - Always have something to look forward to that makes all your arduous work worthwhile and focuses your efforts accordingly.